 Goal 1: Increase the number of homeownership units that are permanently affordable with targeted strategies to serve households earning 80% of Area Median Income (AMI) or below with priority to historically disadvantaged households.
 Strategy 1.1 Increase development of for-sale affordable housing units for households earning up to 80% of AMI.
 1.1 a) Establish bi-annual goals for the development of affordable for-sale homes tailored to different price points that are affordable up to 80% AMI at different household sizes.
-CB, OB, S, F, C, P Aff.
-Housing Planning 1-5 \$\$\$ (III) 1.1 b) Match housing strategies to targeted needs by price point and household type.
-Identify strategies and partner organizations that can provide additional affordable units.
-OB \$ Aff.
-Housing Planning, affordable housing 1-5 (III) developers 1.1 c) Seek funding sources (see Goal 6) to meet the gap in financing additional affordable housing units.
-1-5 CB, OB, S, F, C, P \$-\$\$\$ Aff.
-Housing Orange County V V Strategy 1.2 Reduce barriers to first-time homebuyers and to homeownership retention, affirmatively marketing to BIPOC and to historically disadvantaged households.
-1.2 a) Seek funding and resources to expand the capacity of organizations that provide homeownership counseling services for new buyers, income-eligible existing homeowners, and prospective homebuyers to expand the pool of eligible applicants and reduce the likelihood of foreclosure. \$ Aff.
-Housing Housing counseling organizations 1-5 OB, S, F, C V V 1.2 b) Expand the use of cooperatives and other limited equity housing models to provide homeownership opportunities to prospective owners that may not otherwise be able to afford their homes.
-Aff.
-Housing Cooperatives, Home Trust 6+ CB, OB, S, F, C, P \$\$ Strategy 1.3: Support and build upon the land trust model and investigate other examples to acquire as well as keep housing permanently affordable, such as cooperative housing.
+HCS 1-5 CB, OB, S, F, C, P \$\$\$ Planning 1.1 b) Match housing strategies to targeted needs by price point and household type.
+Identify strategies and partner organizations that can provide additional affordable units. \$ HCS Planning, affordable housing 1-5 OB (III) developers Seek funding sources (see Goal 6) to meet the gap in financing additional affordable housing units.
+1.1 c) HCS Orange County 1-5 CB, OB, S, F, C, P \$-\$\$\$ V V Strategy 1.2 Reduce barriers to first-time homebuyers and to homeownership retention, affirmatively marketing to BIPOC and to historically disadvantaged households.
+1.2 a) Seek funding and resources to expand the capacity of organizations that provide homeownership counseling services for new buyers, income-eligible existing homeowners, and prospective homebuyers to expand the pool of eligible applicants and reduce the likelihood of foreclosure. \$ HCS Housing counseling organizations 1-5 OB, S, F, C VV 1.2 b) Expand the use of cooperatives and other limited equity housing models to provide homeownership opportunities to prospective owners that may not otherwise be able to afford their homes.
+HCS Cooperatives, Home Trust 6+ CB, OB, S, F, C, P \$\$ Strategy 1.3: Support and build upon the land trust model and investigate other examples to acquire as well as keep housing permanently affordable, such as cooperative housing.
 1.3 a) Expand the reach of cooperative housing models, Community Home Trust, Habitat for Humanity of Orange County, to reach more households and at different income thresholds.
-Aff.
-Housing Cooperatives, Home Trust 6+ CB, OB, S, F, C, P \$\$ Goal 2: Increase number of rental units that are permanently affordable to very low-income households earning up to 60% of AMI with a particular focus on those earning less than 30% AMI and historically disadvantaged households.
+HCS Cooperatives, Home Trust 6+ CB, OB, S, F, C, P \$\$ Goal 2: Increase number of rental units that are permanently affordable to very low-income households earning up to 60% of AMI with a particular focus on those earning less than 30% AMI and historically disadvantaged households.
 Strategy 2.1: Continue to support rental housing development through the Affordable Housing Fund and leveraging other resources.
-2.1 a) Invest in rental housing projects that provide additional units for targeted income groups up to 60% AMI and historically marginalized communities.
-Aff.
-Housing Orange County 1-5 CB, OB, S, F, C, P \$\$\$ ્ 2.2 b) Seek ways to expand rental units in existing developments through providing additional financial resources and incentives.
-Aff.
-Housing For-profit and non-profit developers 6+ CB, OB, S, F, C, P \$\$
+2.1 a) Invest in rental housing projects that provide units for targeted income groups up to 60% AMI and historically marginalized communities.
+HCS CB, OB, S, F, C, P Orange County \$\$\$ 2.1 b) Expand rental units in existing developments through providing additional financial resources and incentives.
+For-profit and non-profit developers CB, OB, S, F, C, P \$\$ 2.1 c) Utilize the Racial Equity Assessment Lens (REAL) in designing and implementing rental programs and developing affordable housing.
+HCS Orange County 1-5 OB \$